shirai91/technical-questions/README.md

 2. Use devtool to diagnostic `layout` and `paint`'s time. if it too high and browser cannot render ~60fps. we need to review all css in current rendering page. and optimize it follow this approach : avoid to resize elements. try to avoid expensive styles (like box-shadow)

 ### Question 20
+Is it better to serve your site assets from multiple domains?
+Why or why not?

 Yes, because browsers usually have limits on the number of concurrent downloads from a domain at a moment.
 So, serving assets from multiple domains can increase the concurrent level, so it can improve loading speed of static resource.

 ### Question 21
+Explain in as much detail as possible what happens when you enter a URL into a web browser.

 When you type url into address bar of your browser